feltus/lab-scaling-local-blast-experiments-on-the-palmetto-supercomputer/README.md

 wget https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.11.0/ncbi-blast-2.11.0+-x64-linux.tar.gz
 ```
 Uncompress the BLAST tarball and copy files into your path.
-Uncompress that tarball (a directory of files that have been double compressed with tar and gzip applications).
+Uncompress that tarball which is a directory of files that have been double compressed with tar and gzip applications.

-Make a directory called ‘bin’ in your home directory.
+Make a directory called *bin* in your home directory.

 ```
 mkdir ~/bin